darkrelics/eidolon-engine/documentation/incremental-story.md

 ### Core Concepts

 - **Story**: A complete narrative arc available to characters based on their archetype and progress
-- **Segment**: A single timed activity within a story (mechanical challenges, decisions, or rest periods) — see [Incremental Requirements](incremental-requirements.md#24-segment-types) for canonical definitions
+- **Segment**: A single timed activity within a story (mechanical challenges or decisions) — see [Incremental Requirements](incremental-requirements.md#24-segment-types) for canonical definitions
 - **Front-loaded Processing**: All outcomes are calculated when segments start, not when they end
 - **Event-driven Advancement**: A polling system checks every minute for completed segments
 - **Mode Exclusivity**: Characters can only be active in one game mode at a time (MUD or Incremental); refer to [Character Mode Workflow](incremental-mud-workflow.md) for the full lifecycle